alvarmaciel/code4all/README.md

 code4all
 ========

-Strategies and resources 4 coders, teachers and learners
+Pedagogical strategies and resources 4 coders, teachers and learners